DeGraciaMathieu/Riddler/README.md

 ## Check password score

-It is also possible to check that a password corresponds to the requirements of a list of criteria with the Score method.
+It's also possible to check if a passwords matches the required list of criteria with the Score method.

 ```php
 $password = new Password;